Stick Welding Electrode Selection for Beginners: Type, Size, and Amperage

-Another consideration when selecting rods is the amperage range of your welder, which must be able to cover the amperage range of the rod.
+Another consideration when selecting rods is your welder’s amperage output, which must be able to cover the rod’s amperage range.

 The rod’s amperage range depends not only on the rod’s diameter but also on the flux type.

-5. What kind of metal you will weld
+5. What kind of metal you want to weld

-The kind of metal you want to weld is the most important thing to consider when selecting your rod.
-If you do not know what type of metal you are dealing with, Weldpundit has an in-depth article on metal identification.
+The kind of metal you will weld is the most important thing to consider when selecting your rod.
+If you do not know with what metal you are dealing with, here is an in-depth article on metal identification.

-Identifying the metal is not very easy if you are a beginner.
-If you get it wrong and use the wrong rod, you will have welding defects and a weld that can break in the future.
+Identifying the metal is not easy if you are a beginner.
+If you get it wrong and use the wrong rod, you will get many defects and a weld that may break in the future.

 If you are having doubts, you should seek the help of an experienced welder, another metal worker, or a supplier for identification.

-However, if you need to weld unfamiliar metals, there are rods for this job and will be described later in the article.
+However, if you need to weld unfamiliar metals, there are rods for this job.
+I will mention them later in the article.

-The basic types of metals that you can stick weld are:
+The most common metals you can stick weld are:

 - Low-carbon steel (or mild steel).
 This metal is by far the most common, affordable, and weldable steel.
 To select a rod for mild steel, you need to match the tensile strength that it has.
 You can use all the common low-carbon rods, for example, E6011, E6013, and E7014.
-But you can also use common low-hydrogen rods if you want, for example, E7018.
+But you can also use common low-hydrogen rods, for example, E7018.

 - Stainless steel.
-When selecting a rod for stainless-steel, you do it according to the chemical composition it has.
+When selecting a rod for stainless steel, you do it according to the chemical composition it has.
 Tensile strength is secondary and is not in the rod’s designation.
 The most common one is the E308.

 - Carbon steel with a carbon content higher than 0.40%.
 Here you select the rod by tensile strength, but you use only dry low-hydrogen rods.
-If you use common rods or an exposed to moisture low-hydrogen rod, the trapped hydrogen will crack the weld if it takes stress.
+If you use common rods or exposed to moisture low-hydrogen rods, the trapped hydrogen will crack the weld if the joint takes enough stress.

 - Low-alloy steels.
-These metals are low-carbon steels but with additional alloying elements.
-For low-alloy steels, you match the tensile strength and the service condition of each type.
-The low-alloy rods are low-hydrogen rods with the necessary alloying elements in their flux material.
-For example, E7018-A1, has molybdenum for high heat resistance.
+These metals are low-carbon steels with additional alloying elements.
+Here, you match the metal’s tensile strength and the service conditions.
+Their rods are low-hydrogen with matching alloying elements in their flux material.
+For example, the E7018-A1 that has added molybdenum for high heat resistance.

 - Cast iron.
 Things get complicated with cast iron because you must identify each type correctly and consider its service conditions.
-You can weld cast iron with rods that may belong to different categories.
-For example, cast-iron rods or rods for nickel alloys.
+Often you weld cast iron with rods with a completely different wire core.
+For example, the ENi-CI rod that has a nickel wire.

 - Aluminum.
 This metal is tough to stick weld, even for very experienced welders.
 If you want to get a rod for aluminum, it must match the series of the workpiece.
 The most common one is the E4043.

 6. The tensile strength of the metal

 When choosing rods for carbon steel, the most important thing to get right is to match the metal’s tensile strength.
-The first two (or sometimes three numbers of their rod designation mention their tensile strength.
+The first two (or sometimes three) numbers of their rod designation mention their tensile strength.

-The most common metals are mild-steels with tensile strength around 60,000psi (or 60ksi) depending on their grade.
+The most common metals are mild steel with tensile strength of around 60,000psi (or 60ksi) depending on their grade.

-Most welding rods mention that they have a 60ksi tensile strength, but they have much more, about 10% or even more.
+Most rods mention that they have a minimum 60ksi tensile strength.
+In reality, they have at least 10% more.
 As a result, they can cover most mild steel grades, so you don’t have to worry about it.

-However, some mild steel grades may have a higher tensile strength that E60XX rods cannot cover.
+Keep in mind that a few mild steel grades may have a high tensile strength that E60XX rods cannot cover.
 This is not unusual for cold-rolled mild steel.
 For these metals, you select rods with 70ksi tensile strength (in reality, around 80ksi).

 7. The purpose of the weldment